Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 • Enhanced Testing Capabilities: This framework has features such as interacting with dynamic elements, testing asynchronous actions, and waiting for Angular elements to load.
 These capabilities guarantee that your tests capture your Angular application's real-world behavior.

 • Built-in Support for AngularJS Features: It has built-in support for testing features that are unique to AngularJS, such as dependency injection, filters, and routing.
-You can save time and effort by following the requirement to build custom code for these interactions.
+You can save time and effort by following the requirements to build custom code for these interactions.

 Elevate Your Testing.webp